ChrisT19931/Kinetic-Restoration-Hypothesis/README.md

 Date: June 2026

-Abstract Current quantum mechanical and thermodynamic models treat the forced absolute arrest of an atomic system as a state of static equilibrium.
+Current quantum mechanical and thermodynamic models treat the forced absolute arrest of an atomic system as a state of static equilibrium.
 This paper introduces the Kinetic Restoration Hypothesis, which posits that a zero-velocity state ($v = 0$) induced by external trapping mechanisms (such as laser cooling) is not an equilibrium, but a fundamental temporal violation.
-We propose that the mathematical divergences (infinities) encountered at these boundaries are physical indicators of state impossibility, and predict a measurable, non-thermal restorative energy spike—a "temporal snapback"—the exact microsecond the external trapping potential is removed.
+We propose that the mathematical divergences (infinities) encountered at these boundaries are physical indicators of state impossibility and predict a measurable, non-thermal restorative energy spike—a "temporal snapback"—the exact microsecond the external trapping potential is removed.

 I. Introduction: The Dynamic ParadigmStandard modern physics is built entirely upon the observation and calculation of a dynamic universe defined by constant motion.
 Every governing equation, from Newtonian mechanics to relativistic frameworks, assumes a baseline of kinetic existence.